We have often written about vitamins, minerals and nutrients which are lacking in the traditional British diet.

 As mentioned, cow’s milk is by some margin the greatest source of dietary iodine.
 That is not to say that it is the only source, however: iodine also crops up in fish (who extract it from seawater) and seaweed; dairy products like cheese and yogurt; and a few specific fruits and vegetables – prunes, cranberries, green beans and watercress among them.

-Himalayan pink salt is yet another terrific source, with a half gram yielding 250 mcg of iodine.
+Himalayan pink salt is yet another terrific source of iodine, with a half gram yielding 250 mcg.

 Is Iodine Bioavailable?

 There is, however, the question of bioavailability.
 The BBC show Trust Me, I’m a Doctor decided to compare the iodine-raising effects of eating white fish, sea vegetables or milk.

 In other words, although sea vegetables were deemed to be a plentiful source of iodine their bioavailability was poorer than from cow’s milk or fish.
 Indicating, once more, that vegans are particularly at risk of iodine deficiency.